Owen Garriott: NASA

-In 1965, Garriott was one of the six scientist-astronauts selected by NASA.
-His first spaceflight, the Skylab 3 mission in 1973, set a world record for duration of approximately 60 days, more than double the previous record.
+In 1965, Garriott was among the six scientist-astronauts selected by NASA.
+His first spaceflight, the Skylab 3 mission in July–September 1973, set a record for duration of over 59 days, more than doubling the one of the spring's Skylab 2, just to be soon beaten by Skylab 4.
 Extensive experiments were conducted of the Sun, of Earth resources and in various life sciences relating to human adaptation to weightlessness.

-His second space flight was aboard STS-9 (Spacelab-1) in 1983, a multidisciplinary and international mission of 10 days aboard Space Shuttle Columbia.
+Garriott's second space flight was aboard STS-9 (Spacelab-1) in November–December 1983, a multidisciplinary and international mission of 10 days aboard Space Shuttle Columbia.
 Over 70 separate experiments in six different disciplines were conducted, primarily to demonstrate the suitability of Spacelab for research in all these areas.
 Garriott was also an Extra Class amateur radio operator holding call sign W5LFL.
-He operated the world's first amateur radio station in space and, on December 1, 1983, made the first amateur radio contact from space using a Motorola handheld 2-meter radio while on board the STS-9 Space Shuttle Columbia mission.
+He operated the world's first amateur radio station in space and on December 1, 1983 made the first amateur radio contact from space using a Motorola handheld 2-meter radio.
 Amateur radio subsequently expanded into an important activity on dozens of shuttle flights, Space Station Mir and the International Space Station, with scores of astronauts and cosmonauts participating.

 Between these missions, Garriott received a NASA fellowship in the Space Station Project Office.
 In this position, he worked closely with the external scientific communities and advised the project manager concerning the scientific suitability of the space station design.

-Garriott held the distinction of being the NASA astronaut with the earliest-obtained PhD degree, having earned his PhD from Stanford University in 1960, two years before Robert A. Parker who obtained his PhD from Caltech in 1962.
+Garriott held the distinction of being the NASA astronaut with the earliest-obtained PhD degree, having earned his PhD from Stanford University in 1960, two years before Robert A. Parker from Caltech in 1962.

 The Skylab "stowaway" prank

 On September 10, 1973, controllers in Houston were startled to hear a woman's voice beaming down from Skylab.
-The voice startled capsule communicator (CAPCOM) Bob Crippen by calling him by name, and then the woman explained: "The boys haven't had a home-cooked meal in so long I thought I'd bring one up."
+The voice startled capsule communicator (CAPCOM) Robert Crippen by calling him by name, and then the woman explained: "The boys haven't had a home-cooked meal in so long I thought I'd bring one up."
 After several minutes in which she described forest fires seen from space and the beautiful sunrise, the woman said: "Oh oh.
 I have to cut off now.
 I think the boys are floating up here toward the command module and I'm not supposed to be talking to you."
-As the Skylab astronauts later revealed, Garriott had recorded his wife, Helen, during a private radio transmission the night before.
+As Garriott later revealed, he had recorded his wife, Helen, before the launch, giving descriptions of multiple events that might occur during the mission.